 Dyson Big Ball Origin barrel vacuum cleaner

 There's no doubt that Dyson's research and development into bagless technology has paid off.
 Dyson is by far the biggest-selling vacuum brand in Australia, bagless models are very popular and most other brands have had to follow up with bagless models of their own.
-And yet Dyson barrel and upright vacs (priced from $599) are rarely recommended in our vacuum reviews.
+And yet Dyson barrel and upright vacs (priced from $599 to $849) are not always recommended in our vacuum reviews.

 They often get good overall scores, but not quite good enough to be recommended: they're usually not so good at picking up dirt from carpet, which is the main job for vacuum cleaners in most homes.
 In that respect, we find Dyson models are regularly outperformed by other brands.

 Dyson claims that one of their vacuum cleaner strengths is that they don't lose suction as the bin fills up.
 It's why we test with the bags and bins partly filled.
-Despite this claim, some other brands still outperform Dyson.
+Despite this, some other brands still outperform Dyson.

 CHOICE verdict: For barrel and upright vacuum cleaners, Dyson models are generally good, but you can find better (and cheaper) options.